Nipton, California: History

 A mining camp was established here at the crossroads of two wagon trails.
 The town was founded on February 9, 1905, with the coming of the first train on the newly constructed San Pedro, Los Angeles & Salt Lake Railroad.
 It was called "Nippeno Camp" following a nearby discovery of gold.
 The name was changed to Nipton when the San Pedro, Los Angeles & Salt Lake Railroad merged with the Union Pacific Railroad around 1910.
 In addition to being a cattle-loading station for several local ranches, the town and depot also supplied numerous mines in the area, becoming a social center for the sparse population of the region.

 On April 10, 1940, President Roosevelt approved transferring title of Nipton to Harry Trehearne under the Homestead Act.
 It stayed in the family’s hands until 1956, when it passed to six owners.

 In 1985 Gerald "Jerry" Freeman and Roxanne Lang purchased Nipton for about $200,000.
 They restored the cafe and five-room hotel and planted a grove of eucalyptus trees.
 When Freeman's health deteriorated in 2016, they put the town up for sale.

 In September 2017, Nipton was purchased by American Green Inc., for US$5 million with plans to turn the town into a cannabis tourism destination.
 The CEO of the company hoped to make this into the first "Pot Town, USA".
 American Green Inc. sold the town in March 2018 after failing to attract the capital investment necessary to continue the project.
 The town was sold to Delta International Oil & Gas for a total of $7.7 million in debt assumption and Delta preferred stock, along with a provision that it continue with the project to transform the 80 acre town on the edge of the Mojave Desert into a cannabis-themed resort.
 The town was listed for sale again in November 2020 for $2.75 million.

 In January 2023, Nipton was purchased by Spiegelworld, an American theater company, for $2.5 million.
 Spiegelworld has stated that Nipton will become their new base of operations and will become a place "where Spiegelworld artists and performers will retreat to dream, create and undertake unfettered artistic experimentation."

 Townsite

 A five-room adobe hotel was built in the Mexican Territorial style in 1910.
-The town also has a general store, a trading post, the Whistle Stop Cafe, a RV park, five eco-cabins, and ten sites with teepees on them.
+The town also has a general store, a trading post, the Whistle Stop Cafe, a RV park, five eco-cabins, and tent sites.
 There is also a historic schoolhouse and art exhibits connected to the Burning Man event.